Daniel Begay

 Santa Clara Pueblo straddles the Rio Grande about 25 miles north of Santa Fe.
 Of all the pueblos, Santa Clara has the largest number of potters.

-The ancestral roots of the Santa Clara people have been traced to the pueblos in the Mesa Verde region in southwestern Colorado.
-When that area began to get dry between about 1100 and 1300, some of the people migrated to the Chama River Valley and constructed Poshuouinge (about 3 miles south of what is now Abiquiu on the edge of the mesa above the Chama River).
-Eventually reaching two and three stories high with up to 700 rooms on the ground floor, Poshuouinge was inhabited from about 1375 to about 1475.
-Drought then again forced the people to move, some of them going to the area of Puye (on the eastern slopes of the Pajarito Plateau of the Jemez Mountains) and others to Ohkay Owingeh (San Juan Pueblo, along the Rio Grande).
-Beginning around 1580, drought forced the residents of the Puye area to relocate closer to the Rio Grande and they founded what we now know as Santa Clara Pueblo on the west bank of the river, between San Juan and San Ildefonso Pueblos.
+The ancestral roots of the Santa Clara people have been traced to ancient pueblos in the Mesa Verde region in southwestern Colorado.
+When that area began to get dry between about 1100 and 1300 CE, some of the people migrated eastward, then south into the Chama River Valley where they constructed several pueblos over the years.
+One was Poshuouinge, built about 3 miles south of what is now Abiquiu on the edge of the Jemez foothills above the Chama River.
+Eventually reaching two and three stories high, and with up to 700 rooms on the ground floor, Poshuouinge was occupied from about 1375 CE to about 1475.
+Drought then again forced the people to move, some of them going to the area of Puye (on the eastern slopes of the Pajarito Plateau of the Jemez Mountains) and others downstream to Ohkay Owingeh (San Juan Pueblo, along the Rio Grande).
+Beginning around 1580 CE, drought forced the residents of the Puye area to relocate closer to the Rio Grande and they founded what we now know as Santa Clara Pueblo on the west bank of the river, with San Juan Pueblo to the north and San Ildefonso Pueblo to the south.

-In 1598 Spanish colonists from nearby Yunque (the seat of Spanish government near San Juan Pueblo) brought the first missionaries to Santa Clara.
-That led to the first mission church being built around 1622.
-However, the Santa Clarans chafed under the weight of Spanish rule like the other pueblos did and were in the forefront of the Pueblo Revolt of 1680.
-One pueblo resident, a mixed black and Tewa man named Domingo Naranjo, was one of the rebellion's ringleaders.
 When Don Diego de Vargas came back to the area in 1694, he found most of the Santa Clarans on top of nearby Black Mesa (with the people of San Ildefonso).
-An extended siege didn't subdue them so eventually, the two sides negotiated a treaty and the people returned to their pueblo.
-However, successive invasions and occupations by northern Europeans took their toll on the tribe over the next 250 years.
-The Spanish flu pandemic in 1918 almost wiped them out.
+A six-month siege didn't subdue them so finally, the two sides negotiated a treaty and the people returned to their pueblos.
+However, successive invasions and occupations by northern Europeans took their toll on all the tribes over the next 250 years.
+Then the swine flu pandemic in 1918 almost wiped them out.

 Today, Santa Clara Pueblo is home to as many as 2,600 people and they comprise probably the largest per capita number of artists of any North American tribe (estimates of the number of potters run as high as 1-in-4 residents).

 Today's pottery from Santa Clara is typically either black or red.
 It is usually highly polished and designs might be deeply carved or etched ("sgraffito") into the pot's surface.
-The water serpent, ("avanyu"), is a traditional design motif of Santa Clara pottery.
+The water serpent, (avanyu), is a very common traditional design motif on Santa Clara pottery.
 Another motif comes from the legend that a bear helped the people find water during a drought.
-The bear paw has appeared on their pottery ever since.
+The bear paw has appeared on much of their pottery ever since.

-One of the reasons for the distinction this pueblo has received is because of the evolving artistry the potters have brought to the craft.
+Santa Clara has received a lot of distinction because of the evolving artistry the potters have brought to their craft.
 Not only did this pueblo produce excellent black and redware, several notable innovations helped move pottery from the realm of utilitarian vessels into the domain of art.
-Different styles of polychrome redware emerged in the 1920's-1930's.
-In the early 1960's experiments with stone inlay, incising and double firing began.
+Different styles of polychrome redware emerged in the 1920s-1930s.
+In the early 1960s experiments with stone inlay, incising and double firing began.
 Modern potters have also extended the tradition with unusual shapes, slips and designs, illustrating what one Santa Clara potter said: "At Santa Clara, being non-traditional is the tradition."
 (This refers strictly to artistic expression; the method of creating pottery remains traditional).

-Santa Clara Pueblo is home to a number of famous pottery families: Tafoya, Baca, Gutierrez, Naranjo, Suazo, Chavarria, Garcia, Vigil, Tapia - to name a few.
+Santa Clara Pueblo is home to a number of famous pottery families: Tafoya, Baca, Gutierrez, Naranjo, Suazo, Chavarria, Garcia, Vigil, and Tapia - to name a few.

 100 West San Francisco Street, Santa Fe, New Mexico 87501